Survey of Service Industries: Newspaper Publishers (NEWS)

 Reference period: The calendar year, or the 12-month fiscal period for which the final day occurs on or between April 1st of the reference year and March 31st of the following year.

-Collection period: April through October of the year after the reference period
+Collection period: March through September of the year after the reference period.

 - Business, consumer and property services